Farmington has many places to stay, from hotels and motels, to bed and breakfasts, campgrounds, and RV parks. visit site »

 The history of Farmington can be dated back over 2,000 years ago when the Anasazi "basketmakers" lived in the area that is now known as the "pit houses," and later, in pueblo structures built from sandstone.

 World-class fishing on the San Juan River.
 Spectacular geological formations such as Angel Peal and Shiprock Pinnacle in the surrounding countryside.
+Hub of the Four Corners area for American Indian arts and events.

 MUST SEE, MUST DO